nicolashainaux/symbols-tree-view-fix/README.md

 # symbols-tree-view-fix package

+**REPLACED** symbols-tree-view-fix is replaced by [symbols-tree-nav](https://atom.io/packages/symbols-tree-nav).
+Last version of symbols-tree-view-fix will be the 13.4.

-**Disclaimer:** this package has been forked from https://atom.io/packages/symbols-tree-view.
+**DISCLAIMER** this package has been forked from https://atom.io/packages/symbols-tree-view.
 I am not the original author.
-Source code is the same, but will try to keep deprecation warnings fixed asap.
+Source code is the same, except for a number of fixes (deprecation warnings and possible bugfixes).
-Another forked package is available at https://atom.io/packages/symbols-tree-nav, what adds new options.
-May be more experimental!
-(Do not enable both packages in the same time)

 The rest of this README will remain untouched.